photoprism/photoprism-docs/docs/user-guide/organize/people.md

 The people section shows you recognized people as well as new face clusters.

 To star a person click :material-star:.
-Stared persons appear first.
+Starred persons appear first.

 ![Screenshot](img/recognized-new.jpg){ class="shadow" }
 ![Screenshot](img/new-new.jpg){ class="shadow" }